GarretAnd/Sudoku-Proj/DESIGN.md

 3. *sudoku_get* which returns the value at a certain position
 4. *sudoku_print* which prints the puzzle to `stdout`
 5. *sudoku_delete* which frees the memory of a puzzle
-6. *sudoku_isvalid* which checks if a row, column, and box are valid
+6. *is_valid* which checks if a row, column, and box are valid

 ### Pseudo code for logic/algorithmic flow